dehezhang2/CS4293/assignment/Report/assignment2/Deheng_Zhang-55199998-CS4293-Assignment2.md

   ![1586168613316](assets/1586168613316.png)

 * Explanation: As shown in the following experiment, the address of the environment variable has been randomly allocated.
+The address randomization will change the memory location including shared library and environment variable.

   ![1586169271716](assets/1586169271716.png)